-It took a long time, but it was never in doubt.
-In 1998 I had the ticket in my hands.
+It took a long time, but it was never in doubt: finally I had the ticket in my hands.
 Flight Korean Air from Frankfurt to Auckland, nicely the airline accepted to carry my bike without any fees.
 What a pleasant anticipation, what an excitement, as I lifted off in early December for the first time in a big Jumbo jet.
 The first leg Frankfurt - Seoul was very pleasant, all three window seats only for me.
 Most impressing: flying over the mongolian desert - snow as far as the eyes can reach.
 Automatically I had to think of the T-shirts and shorts in my bags - is it really summer there?
 Will it really work?

 After changing the aircraft it wasn't comfortable anymore.
 The leg Seoul - Auckland is even longer, and the Jumbo jet was packed, every seat was occupied, I felt like a fish in the can.
 Furthermore, the first signs of fatigue came up in me.

 When dawn arrived, we had just reached the southern hemisphere - bright sunshine, deep blue sea, no land in sight for many hours.
 Somewhere along the way, a long white cloud came in sight - I got awake.
 Exactly as it was written in the reports I read: Aotearoa, the land of the long white cloud.
 Kia Ora - the childhood dream came true.